Japan’s first entrant in the GAR 100

 The practice is led by Tokyo partner Hiroyuki Tezuka, who is a familiar face around the region – he sits on the SIAC Court and the KCAB International Arbitration Committee, as well as the ICC Court.
 He is also among the small group of Tokyo practitioners helping to set up a new hearing centre for the JCAA.

 He is joined by eight other arbitration attorneys in Tokyo office, as well as Singapore partner Shintaro Uno.
 From July 2017, these included an English-qualified foreign attorney, Natalie Yap, whom the firm hired from Watson Farley and Williams in Singapore, and the newly promoted Chie Nakahara.
 The firm expects to make a new hire in early 2018.

-The wider firm has offices in Beijing, Shanghai, Ho Chi Minh City, Hong Kong, Jakarta, Yangon, Bangkok and Dubai.
+The firm has offices in four Japanese cities and 11 overseas offices, including in Beijing, Shanghai, Hanoi, Ho Chi Minh City, Hong Kong, Jakarta, Yangon, Bangkok, Dubai and New York.